top of page

-BE U - Women's Wellness Project
+BE U - Women's Wellness Project (2025-2026)

-BE U - Women's Wellness Project delivers a variety of activities and workshops that are specifically designed to promote the physical & mental health and wellbeing of refugee, asylum seeker and evacuee women.
-The project's mission is to help women feel like the best version of themselves possible in their tumultuous circumstance.
+BE U - Women's Wellness Project delivered a bespoke programme of activities and workshops specifically designed to promote the physical & mental health and wellbeing of refugee, asylum seeker and evacuee women in Barrow-in-Furness.

-Ulverston Munition Girls
+Ulverston Munition Girls (2025)

-Did you know about the Ulverston Munition Girls, of 1916, and their impact on women’s football?
+Do you know about the Ulverston Munition Girls, of 1916, and their impact on women’s football?

 Munitionettes Football refers to the matches that were played by ladies working in munitions factories.
 These games started off as novelty, but soon grew to be an immensely popular source of entertainment during WW1, and helped to raise vital funds to support war efforts.